mfeldt/AOSAT/docs/general_concept/frameserver.rst

     ##
-    ## after the loop finsihed, evaluate the analyzers
+    ## after the loop finished, evaluate the analyzers
     ##
     figurelist = []
     reportlist = []